What is the definition of harassment for the purposes of getting an injunction against harassment?

 Where can I file for an injunction against harassment?

-You can file for an injunction against harassment in any district court in the district in which you live.1
+You can file for an injunction against harassment in the district court in any of the following districts:

 1 HRS § 604-10.5(c)